shivaibhavd/Pomodoro_App/Feedback_Mradul.md

 Think but do not implement:
 1. What changed would you need to make to get the app to spawn more instances of the app ?

+# feedback 2: Mradul on 17 Jan
+1. If you have added include directory in CMakelist, you do not need to give path to the header file
+2. All user notifications should make use of notifier and not rely on cout
+3. On run failure of the app, consider implementing a recovery strategy
+4. Feedback_17Jan